saladpalad/ais-cuda-track/assign4/README.md

 Your goal is to improve upon the work and develop a robust flash attention algorithm to run GPT2 inference that has been trained on Shakespearean text.

 ## To get started:
-Run `python3 gpt149.py part4` to pass the test case for fixed sequence length (N=32)\
+Install the necessary packages in your environment \ Run `python3 gpt149.py part4` to pass the test case for fixed sequence length (N=32)\
 Run `python3 gpt149.py part4 --inference -m shakes128` to run GPT2 inference with flash attention on the 128M parameter model.